neurolabusc/nii2mesh/README.md

 ## Supported Mesh Formats

-nii2mesh can save meshes to the GIfTI (.gii), mz3, obj, ply, FreeSurfer (.pial), stl, vtk.
+nii2mesh can save meshes to the GIfTI (.gii), json, jmsh, mz3, obj, off, ply, FreeSurfer (.pial), stl, vtk.
 [MeshLab](https://www.meshlab.net) can export meshes to many other formats.
 Therefore, one option is to create a PLY mesh with nii2mesh and use MeshLab to export to your favorite format.

  - [GIfTI](https://www.nitrc.org/projects/gifti/) is a popular Geometry format for Neuroimaging.
 The usage of base64 encoding leads to relatively large files and slow loading.
  - [OBJ](http://www.paulbourke.net/dataformats/obj/) format is very popular, and may be a great choice for 3D printing.
 The use of ASCII rather than binary encoding makes these files large, slow to read and typically suggests limited precision.
+ - [OFF](https://en.wikipedia.org/wiki/OFF_(file_format)) is a classic ASCII format.
  - [PLY](http://paulbourke.net/dataformats/ply/) is an old format that is widely supported.
 The binary form created by nii2mesh yields small files and quick loading time.
  - [MZ3](https://github.com/neurolabusc/surf-ice/tree/master/mz3) is the native format of [Surfice](https://www.nitrc.org/projects/surfice/).
 It is small and fast, but not widely supported.
  - [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) format is simple and used by FreeSurfer.
+ - [json](https://github.com/fangq/jmesh) creates human readable ASCII JSON files in the format described by [jmesh](https://github.com/fangq/jmesh).
+Be aware that other tools create legal JSON files to describe triangular meshes using a structure that is not compatible with json.
+ - [jmsh](https://github.com/fangq/jmesh) files are in the [jmesh](https://github.com/fangq/jmesh) format, which inserts a compressed binary stream into a human readable JSON file.
+Supporting this format slightly increases the size of the executable (using the optional `-DHAVE_JSON` compiler flag and `cJSON` files).
  - [VTK](http://www.princeton.edu/~efeibush/viscourse/vtk.pdf) refers to the legacy VTK format, which is supported by many tools (unlike the more flexible modern XML-based VTK formats).
  - [STL](http://www.paulbourke.net/dataformats/stl/) format is popular for 3D printing.
 You should use any other format unless required.
 This format does not re-use vertices across triangles, this results in very large files.
 Further, this means the meshes are either slow to load or appear to have a faceted jagged appearance.